Friday, August 31, 2012

 http://www.amazon.com/tag/health/forum/ref=cm_cd_et_md_pl?_encoding=UTF8&cdForum=Fx1EO24KZG65FCB&cdMsgNo=6427&cdPage=258&cdSort=oldest&cdThread=Tx2RVZKR3QEDU6P&cdMsgID=Mx28QB17UEUHKGE#Mx28QB17UEUHKGE

 AM: Thank you for your letter and the link.
-I opened it and found a discussion led very respectfully by Sylvie Shene who seems to understand much about the dangers of spanking that produce beside other things ignorant parents in future.
-Of course, the Internet allows everybody to show themselves, their emotional insights as well as their emotional blindness (like "I was very much beaten but I turned out very well").
+I opened it and found a discussion led very respectfully by Sylvie Shene, who seems to understand much about the dangers of spanking that produce, besides other things, ignorant parents in the future.
+Of course, the Internet allows everybody to show themselves, their emotional insights as well as their emotional blindness (like "I was very much beaten, but I turned out very well").
 But I didn't find an example of anybody using my name for a text that I have NOT written.
 Did I miss anything?
 If you did find this kind of abuse, of disrespecting my copyright, please let me know."

-This letter is no longer available on Alice Miller's website, I believe the coward that wrote it asked her to remove it because I had copied and pasted it into the amazon.com thread with the following comment and a link to it: To the person that wrote to Dr. Alice Miller, did her answer put your concerns to rest?
-It's so funny to witness to the extent the pro-spanking people go to, to stop me from sharing the enlightened information here, they tried to break me, but that did not work, because you can not break what's not breakable anymore!
-Would not it be easier to put me in your ignore list?
+This letter is no longer available on Alice Miller's website.
+I believe the coward who wrote it asked her to remove it because I had copied and pasted it into the amazon.com thread with the following comment and a link to it: To the person that wrote to Dr. Alice Miller, did her answer put your concerns to rest?
+It's so funny to witness the extent to which the pro-spanking people go to stop me from sharing the enlightened information here.
+They tried to break me, but that did not work, because you can not break what's not breakable anymore!
+Would not it be easier to put me on your ignore list?
 What are you afraid of?
 Afraid your children might come here?
 Become enlightened and be able to see through your lies and illusions.
 This just shows how conniving some pro-spanking people are.
-The next morning I clicked on the link from the amazon.com thread to see if it was working and the letter was no longer available at her website.
-This person did not like Alice Miller's response and he/she asked her to remove it because when people clicked on the link could see for themselves their desperation.
-Later they accused me of fabricating this letter myself!
-All my life I have stood alone against the liars and cowards in this world and it felt so good to have Alice Miller stand on my side, I never had anyone before stand on my side like that, I have no words to express how happy I felt to know I was not alone anymore.
+The next morning, I clicked on the link from the Amazon.com thread to see if it was working, and the letter was no longer available on her website.
+This person did not like Alice Miller's response, and he/she asked her to remove it because when people clicked on the link, they could see for themselves their desperation.
+Later, they accused me of fabricating this letter myself!
+All my life, I have stood alone against the liars and cowards in this world, and it felt so good to have Alice Miller stand on my side.
+I never had anyone before stand on my side like that.
+I have no words to express how happy I felt to know I was not alone anymore.

-Alice Miller has been the only person that truly has been on my side.
+Alice Miller has been the only person who has truly been on my side.

 http://www.facebook.com/note.php?note_id=458883030451